 Master's Programs in Organizational Behavior

 Master's degree programs in organizational behavior prepare students for careers helping organizations improve their productivity and developing strategies for organizational change.
 Learn about the courses, prerequisites and online options for organizational behavior master's degree programs.
-Schools offering Organizational Performance degrees can also be found in these popular choices.
+Schools offering Organizational Design & Development degrees can also be found in these popular choices.

 What Are the Prerequisites for Earning a Master's Degree in Organizational Behavior?

 Master's degree programs in organizational behavior are available from a few schools and are designed to prepare you for a leadership role in business and human service organizations, helping to select and place personnel, improve performance and develop strategies for organizational change.
 Concentrations in organizational behavior can also be found in master's programs in management or psychology and as a co-concentration with human resources management.

 Prerequisites typically include a bachelor's degree from an accredited school, Graduate Record Exam (GRE) scores, letters of recommendation and a personal statement.

 |Prerequisites||Bachelor's degree, GRE scores, a personal statement, letters of recommendation|

 |Common Courses||Organizational leadership, behavioral assessment, human resources, organizational culture, behavioral interventions|